 Tracking section, check the box for

-- Continue with the campaign-building process, then send the campaign to your list.
+- Continue through the Campaign Builder, and send the campaign to your list.

 Goal Automation Triggers

-Follow the steps below to create an Automation workflow based on Goal trigger events.
+To create an Automation workflow based on a Goal URL, follow these steps.

 - On the